Thrapis/MiadokChaladok-Go/README.md

 # Miadok Chaladok

 This repository hosts a Full-Stack Web Application built with React.js, Golang, and PostgreSQL.
-The goal of the project is to gain knowledge in React (using Typescript, architecture based on Feature-Sliced Design), Golang libraries (Gin, Gorm), Redis [in future], Postres database and Docker.
+The goal of the project is to gain knowledge in React (using Typescript, architecture based on Feature-Sliced Design), Golang libraries (Gin, Gorm), Redis storage, Postgres database and Docker.

 ## Contents